nerority/AI-Library/README.md

 ## Projects and Research

+### JSON/Natural Language Hybrid Prompts ‐ The Best Prompting Method
+At the start of my journey with mastering prompt engineering, I found a new way to prompt that was pretty much superior in every single way.
+With the release of GPT-4 Code Intreptor, the benefits of this method have risen to new heights.
+I believe this is best possible way to prompt an AI model, and will show you exactly why.

 ### Semantic Knowledge Structures for Advanced AI Assistance

 My work in this area is centered around enhancing the capabilities of AI assistance.
 I delve into the construction of semantic knowledge structures to enable nuanced understanding and response generation in AI systems.